noriyoshiabe/NASequencer/doc/en/getting_started.md

 ```

 The first example is that's it!
-Type above snipet in editor-eindow.
+Type above snippet in editor-window.
 Then save it.

 Now, you can see the sequence in document window.